Michelle Snow: WNBA career

-Snow was drafted 10th overall by the Houston Comets in the 1st round of the 2002 WNBA Draft.
+Snow was drafted 10th overall by the Houston Comets in the 1st round of the 2002 WNBA draft.
 Her nickname is "Shell".
 Snow has a 7'1" reach which helped her to become one of the best shot blockers in the WNBA.

 In 2003, Snow was named most improved player of the year.

 In the 2006 WNBA all-star game, Snow became the second WNBA player to dunk in an all-star game.

 After the Comets disbanded in late 2008, she later played for the Atlanta Dream.
 She was traded to the San Antonio Silver Stars on March 11, 2010.
 She was again traded to the Chicago Sky on April 20, 2011.
 Snow signed with the Washington Mystics on February 9, 2012.
 On September 9, 2015, Snow signed with the Los Angeles Sparks for the rest of the season, only playing two games of the Sparks' season.
-She has been a free agent in the league since the end of the 2015 season.
+She became a free agent at the end of the 2015 season.